The Last Sky: Dream Anthology

 Tools: Unity

-Role: Technical Designer, Unity Programmer
+Role: Level Designer, Unity Programmer

-The Last Sky: Dream Anthology is a single player platforming game being developed at Little Guy Games and it is planned for an Xbox release in Q2 2023.
+The Last Sky: Dream Anthology is a single player platforming game being developed at Little Guy Games and it is planned for an Xbox release in Q4 2023.
 The project is a reimagining of Little Guy Game's The Last Sky, which was released some years prior.

 Details

-Time: Oct 2022 - Current
+Time: Oct 2022 - Jul 2023

 Team Size: 5 - 7